Eljero Elia: Twente

 Following the end of the 2006–07 season, Elia was linked with a move to either Twente and Ajax, as they were interested in signing him.
 It was reported that Ajax's interest in signing the player was to immediately loan him out to ADO Den Haag for the 2007–08 season.
 But he opted to agree to join FC Twente.
-The move was confirmed the next day on 29 May 2007, with Elia signing a three–year contract with the club.
+The move was confirmed the next day on 29 May 2007, with Elia signing a three-year contract with the club.

 He made his debut for Twente, coming on as a 72nd-minute substitute, in a 2–2 draw against FC Utrecht on 26 August 2007.
 Since joining the club, Elia became involved in the first team, having found his playing time, coming from the substitute bench before he soon won his place in the starting eleven.
 It wasn't until on 8 February 2008 when Elia scored his first goal for FC Twente in a 2–1 win over Heracles Almelo on 8 February 2008.
 A month later on 23 March 2008, he scored his second goal for the club, in a 2–1 win over Ajax.
 Elia played all four matches in the league's play–off for the UEFA Champions League spot and helped FC Twente earn a place in the tournament after beating Ajax 2–1 on aggregate.
-In his first season at the club, Elia made thirty–six appearances and scored two times in all competitions.
+In his first season at the club, Elia made 36 appearances and scored twice in all competitions.